An Optimal, Universal and Agnostic Decoding Method for Message Reconstruction, Bio and Technosignature Detection: On the information content of the Arecibo message

-Fig.~\ref{noise}, shows the method's resilience to noise for indicating the candidate partition and the precise lengths of the original message.
-Successful amplification of the signal is shown in Fig.~\ref{ampnoise} with BDM outperforming Compression and Shannon Entropy in the face of additive noise with Compression showing insensitivity to the original signal at about 10\% of bits flipped and Shannon Entropy diminishing faster than BDM but slower than Compression.
-In all cases, different levels of robustness at deconvolving the image dimensions are shown.
+Fig.~\ref{noise} shows the method's noise resistance to indicate the candidate partition and the precise lengths of the original message.
+For this plot, normalised log complexity index is a scaled version of the metrics considered.
+Signal deconvolution before and after amplification is shown in Fig.~\ref{ampnoise}, with BDM outperforming Compression and Shannon Entropy in the face of additive noise, with Compression showing insensitivity to the original signal at about 10\% of bits flipped, and Shannon Entropy diminishing faster than BDM but slower than Compression.
+In all cases, different levels of robustness at deconvolving the image dimensions are evinced.

-To investigate this further, Fig.~\ref{moreexps} shows six bidimensional images along with their original numerical dimension.
-The values of the three complexity measures over possible partitions are shown below the original numerical dimension for easy comparison.
+Investigating this further, Fig.~\ref{moreexps} shows six bidimensional images along with their original numerical dimension.
+The values of the three complexity measures over possible partitions are shown below the original numerical dimension for ease of comparison.
+For presentation purposes, the values of BDM and z-lib b64encoded string have been divided by 1000 and then all the three metrics are shown in a logarithmic scale.

+The method is invariant with regard to linear transformations such as encoding, as shown in images 2 and 4 of Fig.~\ref{moreexps}.
 Drops in complexity (downward spikes) indicate candidate dimensions for the original encoding dimensions, and thus the decoding dimension that would process the signal such that it produces the lowest-complexity message.
-BDM outperforms compression and entropy and correctly identifies the original message (image) encoding for 4 out of 6 images.
+BDM outperforms compression and entropy and correctly identifies the original message (image), encoding for 4 out of 6 images.